SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     - Info: **Moderator only.** Sets up a new button to listen to, for creating modmail threads.
 Should really only be used once.

 - **%singles**
-    - Info: Pings the singles role and stores your ping for 30 Minutes.
+    - Info: **Slash version available.** Pings the singles role and stores your ping for 30 Minutes.
 Also creates a thread and invites the User to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     - Aliases: matchmaking, matchmakingsingles, mmsingles, Singles

 - **%spotify** `<@member: Optional>`